Telephone: 01606 288931

 - Agree dates for future Meetings;

 - Confirm whether the person is suspended and additional information to be shared with them.

-A final strategy meeting / discussion should be held to ensure that all tasks have been completed, including any referrals to the DBS if appropriate, and, where appropriate, agree an action plan for future practice based on lessons learnt.
+A final Allegation Management Meeting should be held to ensure that all tasks have been completed, including any referrals to the DBS if appropriate, and, where appropriate, agree an action plan for future practice based on lessons learnt.

-The strategy meeting / discussion should take in to account the following definitions when determining the outcome of allegation investigations:
+The Allegation Management Meeting should take in to account the following definitions when determining the outcome of allegation investigations: